 If you followed this blog back when I used to update it every few days (I now call that The Maniacal Period), you may remember a dude named Steven leaving a comment on a post in 2010 saying some very nice things.
 Steve and James O-L are brothers.
 They’re also in a great local band called James O-L and the Villains, two of the nicest guys you’ll ever meet, and both capable of growing some great beards.

 Unexpected musical situations seem to have a habit of wandering my way.
 For example: here is an album I produced for someone else, if a producer is something I can call myself, at a time when I didn’t think it was something anyone would want to ask me to do again.
 Tire Swing Co. is the band name, part in-joke, part Jason Molina tribute.
 Steve wrote and sang the songs, James came by to lend some tasty electric guitar and bass to the opening song, Kaitlyn Kelly sang some gorgeous harmonies on two others, and I did my one-man-band-of-session-musicians thing — something I hadn’t done outside of my own music since Travis Reitsma’s OUTSIDE THE FACTORY GATES back in 2010.

 Steve has a really interesting, unique voice.
 I like interesting, unique voices.
 On Travis’s album our vocal ranges are similar enough that if you don’t read the liner notes you might assume he’s singing all the harmonies himself.
 In this case there’s much more of a contrast, and I had a lot of fun playing with it.
-Out of the seventeen songs on the album, there’s only one that doesn’t have me singing on it somewhere in the background, and that’s because it’s an instrumental and no one’s singing on it anywhere.
+Of the seventeen songs on the album, there’s only one that doesn’t have me singing on it somewhere in the background, and that’s because it’s an instrumental track and no one’s singing on it anywhere.
 Unless you consider a banjo to be a voice.

 Hey — some people do.